-There are many intervening factors that interact to produce these disorders.
+Many intervening factors interact to produce these disorders.
 It is rare that an actual causal relationship occurs.

 What Factors Explain the High Rate of Dual Diagnoses?

-According to APA, there are three conditions that may explain the high rate of dual diagnosis.
-These include:
+According to the APA, three conditions may explain the high rate of dual diagnosis.